-The popularity of Terrestrial Laser Scanner (TLS) has been introduced into a field of surveying and has increased dramatically especially in producing the 3D model of the building.
-Other than the ability to collect data of land and object of various shape and sizes in a quick way, it is also very useful to obtain high accuracy measurement while include the images in real time (Abellán et al., 2009).
-TLS is one of instrument that can provide efficiency in surveying.
+Terrestrial Laser Scanner (TLS) is one of instrument that can provide efficiency in surveying.
 According to Arayici, 2007, TLS can also provide data at unreachable place.
 Even though the shape of the building is complex yet the TLS able to produce detail of the 3D point cloud.
 Instead of measuring the complex design by conventional method which is using the distometer, TLS is the new method that can be implemented to provide the accurate dimension of complex design for each parcel.
 The conventional system provide information in single point only compare to TLS which able to record huge numbers of point.
 Moreover, TLS gives more advantages in understanding the scanned data especially when dealing with complex building.

 The TLS is not using any physical method while collecting the data.
 According to Fröhlich et al., 2004, TLS is using remote sensing technique because individual to hold the sign of the target in process of collecting data is not required.
 Most of the different industrial sector such as engineering and architecture today require the 3D model of building especially for multi-storey building (Abdul-Rahman et al., 2005).
 In addition, they also needs precise data in order to be able to have an as-built analyzation especially for indoor mapping.
 Thus, it is important to obtain accurate data for preparation of strata plan and by using the laser scanner can fulfil their requirements.
 The laser scanner can gives the data with full of accuracy and increase the speed of Three Dimensional (3D) data acquisition of digital as-built generation process (Aziz et al., 2016).